top of page

 Apartment associations are legally and financially distinct from both businesses and charities.
 They collect funds from residents, pay multiple vendors, manage long-term funds like sinking funds or reserves, and still need to maintain strict transparency with diverse stakeholder groups.

-Key apartment accounting in India activities include:
+Key apartment accounting activities in India include:

 • Maintenance fee collection and reconciliation